knpuniversity/ansible/knpu/ansistrano/ansistrano-deploy.md

 ## Set the Deploy Directory then Deploy!

-To start with Ansistrano... well... the *only* thing we need to tell it is *where* to deploy to on the server!
+To start with Ansistrano... well... the *only* thing we need to do is tell it *where* to deploy to on the server!
 How?
 The same way you control any role: by overriding *variables* that it exposes.

-Scroll up a little on their docs to find a *giant* box of variables!
+Scroll up a little on their docs to find a *giant* box of variables.
 Yes!
 This tells you *every* single possible variable that you can override to control how Ansistrano works.
 This is documentation gold!

-The first variable we need is `ansistrano_deploy_to`.
+The first variable we need `ansistrano_deploy_to`.
 Copy that.
-Inside `deploy.yml`, add a `vars` keyword and set `ansistrano_deploy_to` to - the directory that's already waiting on our server: `/var/www/project`.
+Inside `deploy.yml`, add a `vars` keyword and paste.
+Set this to the directory that's already waiting on our server: `/var/www/project`.

-Ok... well... we haven't done much... but let's see what happens!
-In your local terminal tab, run the same command as before, but without the `--list-tasks` flag:
+Ok... well... we haven't done much... but let's see if it works!
+In your local terminal, run the same command as before, but without the `--list-tasks` flag:

 ```terminal-silent
 ansible-playbook -i ansible/hosts.ini ansible/deploy.yml